FirebaseExtended/reactfire/docs/quickstart.md

 1. _Continue to Console_

-## 5. Add Firebase to `src/index.js`
+## 5. Add Firebase to `index.js`
+> Open the src directory and add code to index.js as described below.

-1. Import Firebase and ReactFire
+1. Import from ReactFire

    ```js
    //...